How to Trim Your Hair at Home

 1. Repair before you snip

-Instead of resorting to a cut, concentrate on making your hair healthier.
-“Your hair will feel better, which may cause you to re-think the urge to chop it all off,” says Araujo.
+Araujo says it’s not easy to cut your hair at home and suggests concentrating on helping it get healthier instead.
+“Your hair will feel better, which may cause you to re-think the urge to chop it all off,” she says.

-But before heading to Amazon.ca or Sephora.com to look at their collection of hair masks, consider supporting a small business instead.
-Many hair salons have created online shops to offer quality hair-care products to their clients.
-“It’s a great way to continue to support your local small businesses that are currently experiencing extreme unprecedented losses in revenue that may ultimately cost them their businesses,” says Araujo.
+Before hopping on Sephora.ca, check out the selection of hair masks available through your local hair salons—many of which have created online shops to offer quality hair-care products to their clients.
+“It’s a great way to continue to support small businesses that are currently experiencing extreme losses in revenue,” says Araujo.

 If you can’t find what you’re looking for on a small business website, Araujo recommends:

 Finally decided you’re ready for bangs?
-Better put that thought on hold (again).
+You might want to put that dream on hold.
 “I believe there is a type of fringe for everyone,” says Araujo, “but determining what type of fringe is best for you and your hair is best determined by you and your stylist.”

 Have bangs that need a trim?
-Here, Araujo’s rules:
+Araujo suggests:

 - Ignore the sides of your bangs and focus on the centre.
 This will give you more of a moon-shaped fringe that can grow out better than a blunt fringe.